 Making cultural competency training mandatory under our 2015-2018 RAP didn't drive the desired behaviour and cultural understanding needed to drive cultural competency across the Group.
 Our cultural competency strategy is continually evolving as we seek feedback on existing programs and work across the organisation to fine-tune and enhance the offering.

-We currently offered a suite of diverse learning touchpoints outside of online or face-to-face training, such as didgeridoo workshops held during NAIDOC Week 2019 at Qantas Head Quarters, Freight Terminal and Engineering Supply Chain.
+We offered a suite of diverse learning touchpoints outside of online or face-to-face training, such as didgeridoo workshops held during NAIDOC Week 2019 at Qantas Head Quarters, Freight Terminal, and Engineering Supply Chain.

 Capability development and immersions

 - We provided 42 six-week secondments to Aboriginal organisations through our partnership with Jawun Indigenous Corporate Partnerships.

 - Seventeen executives and senior managers took part in Jawun Indigenous Corporate Partnerships visits.

 - Twenty-five employees attended the Garma Festival, and 15 of these leaders also attended Bawaka homeland, hosted by Qantas partner Lirrwi Tourism.